timescale/docs/timescaledb/tutorials/financial-candlestick-tick-data/create-candlestick-aggregates.md

 ```

 ## Using multiple continuous aggregates
-Currently you cannot create a continuous aggregate on top of another one.
+You cannot currently create a continuous aggregate on top of another continuous aggregate.
-On the other hand, we found that for most, if not all, use cases this is
-not even necessary.
-You can achieve the desired result and performance by
+However, this is not necessary in most cases.
+You can get a similar result and performance by
 creating multiple continuous aggregates for the same hypertable.
 Due
 to the efficient materialization mechanism of continuous aggregates, both
 refresh and query performance should work well.